 The Red Snapper Individual Fishing Quota (IFQ) Program (RS-IFQ) annual report is a living document that builds upon previously summarized information and provides a current overview of the RS-IFQ program.
 This report is not a full comprehensive review of the program, as comprehensive reviews are completed every 5 to 7 years.
-The first 5-year (2007-2011) review was completed in 2013 and can be found on the Catch Share website, under Additional Information.
+The first 5-year (2007- 2011) review was completed in 2013 and can be found on the Catch Share website, under Additional Information.
 A joint 5-year assessment of both the RS-IFQ and Grouper-Tilefish IFQ programs was completed in 2021 and covered 2012-2018 years for both programs.

-Outreach efforts for the IFQ programs were virtual in 2020 and continued to be virtual in 2021 due to the pandemic.
-Since the transition of the Catch Share online system to a new platform in 2020, there have been a variety of improvements to the system.
-IFQ customer support held a virtual shareholder workshop to review the system's updates and improvements.
-A panel of staff members from the Permits, Law Enforcement, and Fishery Finance offices were also present at the workshop to answer questions.
-IFQ customer support continues to hold virtual dealer outreach meetings.
-Ten IFQ dealers in Florida participated in virtual meetings in 2021.
-Future dealer outreach will be held on a quarterly basis during 2022 for participants throughout the Gulf of Mexico states.
-We will resume in-person dealer visits as long as pandemic-related travel restrictions for federal employees remain lifted.
-The Catch Up on Catch Shares IFQ newsletter was also re-launched in October 2021, and is being distributed quarterly.
+Outreach efforts for the IFQ programs were both virtual and in-person in 2022.
+IFQ customer support held six virtual meetings with IFQ program participants to review the system's updates and improvements.
+IFQ customer support also held nineteen in-person dealer outreach meetings.
+Future dealer outreach will be held on a quarterly basis during 2023 for participants throughout the Gulf of Mexico states.
+The Catch Up on Catch Shares IFQ newsletter was re-launched in October 2021, and is being distributed quarterly.
 The newsletter provides available resources pertaining to the Catch Share online system and information to other relevant fishery management issues, including articles on topics such as community perspectives, upcoming actions, system functions, IFQ data, and links to upcoming events and websites.

-The 2021 red snapper commercial quota remained at 6.94 million pounds (mp) gutted weight (gw).
-Despite the pandemic, fishermen landed 99% of the quota.
-Sixty-four percent of RS-IFQ accounts landed red snapper, similar to last few years, with the majority of landings associated with accounts with shares (56%).
-The average ex-vessel price of red snapper increased slightly from \$5.07/lb to \$5.35/lb.
+The 2022 red snapper commercial quota remained at 6.94 million pounds (mp) gutted weight (gw).
+Despite the pandemic, fishermen landed nearly 99% of the quota.
+Fifty-five percent of RS-IFQ accounts landed red snapper, with 41% of account with landings also hold shares.
+The average ex-vessel price of red snapper increased from \$5.35/lb to \$6.00/lb.

-In 2021, 65% of shareholder accounts held a Gulf of Mexico commercial reef fish permit and also held 67% of all shares.
-The average 2021 share price (\$45.37/equivalent lb) increased from \$39.61/equivalent lb in 2020, and the average 2021 allocation price increased from \$3.65/lb to \$3.81/lb.
+The average 2022 share price (\$42.81/equivalent lb) decreased from \$45.37/equivalent lb in 2021, and the average 2022 allocation price increased from \$3.81/lb to \$4.15/lb.
 Share and allocation price reporting improved slightly, but continued to be an area of concern.